1.4 Youth policy decision-making

 At the central level

 The responsible authority for overall youth policy is the Ministry of Children and Families.
-The Ministry is responsible for children and young people’s participation and provides basic support for national and international work in voluntary youth organisations.
-However, strategies and measures affecting different aspects of young people’s lives may lie with other ministries or are often devised and implemented cross-sectorally.
+The Ministry is responsible for children and young people’s participation and provides basic support for youth organisations.
+However, strategies and initiatives affecting different aspects of young people’s lives may lie with other ministries or are often devised and implemented cross-sectorally.
 The following ministries are the most important ones in terms of responsibility for policies and services affecting youth:

 - Ministry of Culture